 The interactivity of virtual universes will allow the fourth wall to be finally destroyed.
 The viewer will determine the development of the plot and will become the director of their own productions within the game world thanks to streams.
 The definition of sport will also change: Millennials are already watching gamers play video games more often than regular sports matches.
-As the audience matures, eSports will become a familiar form of competition: it may even enter the Olympic disciplines.
+As the audience matures, eSports will become a familiar form of competition.
+It may even enter the Olympic disciplines.

 Games are no longer just entertainment.
 Virtual worlds are becoming a new platform for communication.
-People use them for different purposes:
+People use them for different purposes.

-|Hold working meetings.
-It has already been implemented in the cowboy game Red Dead Redemption 2 where employees preferred a warm campfire to a standard and boring Zoom call.
-Colleagues can get to the meeting place by horse, accompanied by the ominous howling of wolves.
+|Hold working meetings||This has already been implemented in the cowboy game Red Dead Redemption 2 where employees preferred a warm campfire to a standard and boring Zoom call.
+Colleagues can get to the meeting point on horseback under the ominous howl of wolves.|

 |Build university campuses||A group of Randolph students depicted their university campus using recognizable graphic blocks from a world-building video game Minecraft.|

-- Teach lessons.
-Teachers have already added games to their arsenal: geometry teacher Charles Coomber from San Diego conducted lessons in the VR offshoot of Half-Life.
-A video of one of these lessons was posted on YouTube and has gained more than 500 thousand views by now.
+|Teach lessons||Teachers have already added games to their arsenal.
+Geometry teacher Charles Coomber from San Diego conducted lessons in the VR offshoot of Half-Life.
+A video of one of these lessons was posted on YouTube.
+To date, it has gained over 500,000 views.|

-- Arrange concerts.
-American rapper Travis Scott showed how to do this in the game Fortnite, gathering a simultaneous audience of almost 13 million viewers around the world, not counting Twitch and YouTube.|
+|Arrange concerts||American rapper Travis Scott showed how to do this in the game Fortnite, drawing a concurrent audience of almost 13 million viewers worldwide, not counting Twitch and YouTube.|

 To compensate for the lack of live communication, people are moving faster and faster towards the transition to game reality.
-Self-isolation only helped this process: universes of games like Fortnite are much more versatile and functional than Zoom or Skype.
+Self-isolation only helps this process: universes of games like Fortnite are much more versatile and functional than Zoom or Skype.
 They have a wide range of personalization tools and allow gathering a huge audience.
 Surrounded by restrictions that prevent the full use of human reality, people happily plunge into virtual worlds where there are no restrictions.

 Nostalgia and Games Remastering